lay295/TwitchDownloader/TwitchDownloaderCLI/README.md

 The ID of the VOD or clip to download.
 Does not currently accept URLs.

 **-o/-\-output (REQUIRED)**
 File the program will output to.
-If output file does not end in `.json`, `.html` or `.htm` it will download it as a plain text file
+File extension will be used to determine download type.
+Valid extensions are `json`, `html`, and `txt`.

 **-b/-\-beginning**
 Time in seconds to crop beginning.
 For example if I had a 10 second stream but only wanted the last 7 seconds of it I would use `-b 3` to skip the first 3 seconds.